A TRADITIONAL FOLK BAND FROM WAIHEKE ISLAND

 Not sure how a Ceilidh works?
 Check out this article from Metro magazine that explains it all;

-If that sounds like more fun than watching your grandad trying to dance to Britney Spears then give us a call.
-The band comes fully self contained for such events and our percussionist Andy will have the dance steps explained in no time.
+If that sounds like more fun than watching your granddad trying to dance to Britney Spears then give us a call.
+The band comes fully self contained for such events and we’ll have the dance steps explained in no time.